jonas089/kairos-cctl-env/readme.md

 # Build script
 The `build-nctl.sh` script will build an NCTL environment, create a docker container for it and then extract all funded keys.
 The funded keys will be located in `./nctl-titano-env/custom/users/`.

+# Purge script
+The `purge.sh` script will remove the nctl docker artifacts and the crates pulled by the build script.

+# Source NCTL client
+Once the NCTL environment has been built, the NCTL client funtionality can be made available by sourcing this script:
+`source ./nctl-titano-env/custom/casper-nctl-docker/nctl-activate.sh`